rose-coste/docs-container-service/_best-practices/container-ecosystem-kubernetes.md

 communicate with other machines in the network as well.
 Furthermore, it may even be the case that conflicts and confusion arise due to different Docker hosts using the same network space and configuration.

+## Resources

+For detailed background information about the ecosystem of container technologies for the Rackspace Container Service, follow the links suggested at
+[Introduction to container ecosystems and technologies: suggested reading] (/container-technologies-references/).